scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 +++++++++++++++++++++++++++++++++++++

 Each simulation in HOOMD-blue is now controlled through 3 main objects which are joined together by the :code:`Simulation` class: the :code:`Device`, :code:`State`, and :code:`Operations` classes.
-A simple figure of this relationship with some core attributes/methods for each class is given in Figure (:ref:`core-objects`).
+Figure (:ref:`core-objects`) shows this relationship with some core attributes/methods for each class.
 Each :code:`Simulation` object holds the requisite information to run a full molecular dynamics or Monte Carlo simulation, thereby circumventing any need for global state information.
-The :code:`Device` class denotes whether a simulation should be run on CPUs or GPUs and the number of cores/GPUS it should run on.
+The :code:`Device` class denotes whether a simulation should be run on CPUs or GPUs and the number of cores/GPUs it should run on.
 In addition, the device manages custom memory tracebacks, profiler configurations, and the MPI communicator among other things.

 .. figure:: figures/object-diagram.pdf
     :align: center